-The following tables summarise the sensitivity of the Trust's operating profit and net assets attributable to unit holders to foreign exchange risk and price risk.
-The reasonably possible movements in the risk variables have been determined based on the Investment Manager's and the Responsible Entity's best estimates, having regard to a number of factors, including historical levels of changes in foreign exchange rates, historical correlation of the Trust's investments with the relevant benchmark and market volatility.
+The following table summarises the sensitivity of the Trust's operating profit and net assets attributable to unit holders to foreign exchange risk and equity price risk.
+The reasonably possible movements in the risk variables have been determined based on the Investment Manager's best estimate, having regard to a number of factors, including historical levels of changes in foreign exchange rates, historical correlation of the Trust's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in the performance of the economies, markets and securities in which the Trust invests.
 As a result, historic variations in risk variables are not a definitive indicator of future variations in the risk variables.